Email Marketing – Instructions & Tutorials (DF)

 Create your email (A step-by-step tutorial)

-2. Review the Mail Chimp template
+2. Review the Mail Chimp web-based interface

 4. Choose your email’s topic